Skip to content Skip to sidebar Skip to footer

 (1)

 Unlike the common guides that list tourist hotspots, this blog focuses on what makes each place interesting during monsoon, from hidden trails and historic viewpoints to offbeat villas in Lonavala or scenic corners of Malshej Ghat rarely talked about online.
+Start your journey of monsoon weekend getaways in August in Maharashtra with this simple guide.
 These are the long drive places that locals often keep to themselves, making them perfect for peaceful weekends during July, August, and early September.

 Lonavala: Monsoon Road Trips Through Valleys and Forts